IRS Notice Guide

 Either method works.
 Written responses with copies of payment proof are recommended for record-keeping purposes.

-Upload your CP23 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP23 notice and our tool checks the exact IRM provisions that apply to your penalty type.